BROKENNESS REDEEMED

 Until one day.
 Without warning, my neck swelled up, became hot to the touch, and my head fell over.
 My neck could not support my head.
 Afraid to move, I slept that way in a chair only to wake up the next morning with my head rammed hard onto the opposite shoulder, along with a spine-cracking sensation and pain I couldn’t begin to describe.

 I was eventually diagnosed with systemic dystonia, a complex neuro-muscular disorder for which there is no cure, and very little in the way of successful treatment.
-The dystonia affects almost every muscle in my body, with constant tormenting spasms in my neck muscles and surprise spasms everywhere else, twisting my spine, wringing it from top to bottom.
-It rapidly progressed, bringing with it a deep fatigue and a violent tremor in my hands and neck.
+The dystonia affects almost every muscle in my body, with constant tormenting spasms in my neck muscles and surprise spasms everywhere else, twisting my spine and wringing it from top to bottom.
+It rapidly progressed, bringing with it deep fatigue and a violent tremor in my hands and neck.
 I had no idea how much I’d be able to do, but I knew my active life was over.

 A woman before and after the onset of dystonia